lborocs/22cob290-part2-team-07/design/Report/report.md

 As per the specification, a MySQL database has been used to store and interact with data needed for usage of the system.
 We decided to streamline this by using Prisma, an ORM (Object Relational Mapper) to manage and interact with the database.
+**as discussed in...** <!--TODO - find where they said this was OK-->

 First off, we needed to create a database design.
 This was done in a team meeting where we outlined the tables needed, primary keys for each and then any additional tables that were needed to follow data normalization.
 During this meeting we produced schema.md[^schema], a markdown file which contains the plan for the database.
-This was mostly followed in the final production of the database, with the addition of other tables which we needed to implement the design.
+This was mostly followed in the final production of the database, with the addition of some other tables needed after clarification of requirements (such as the roles-based permission system).

 Now that the initial draft of the database design was complete, we needed to produce the tables and implement data.
-Prisma offers a Schema Definition Language (SDL) which is a high level language which defines a simple way to specify the type of database (in this case MySQL) and the tables it includes.
+Prisma offers a Schema Definition Language (SDL) which is a high level language which defines a simple way to define the structure of the database.
-Use of this table provides a clear view of the tables, and the opportunity to use Prisma Studio, a GUI for the database.
-This document is schema.prisma[^prisma-schema], which defines all the tables, their contents and data types and additional fields, for example the user id must be unique.
+The database is defined in schema.prisma[^prisma-schema], which defines all the tables, their contents and data types and additional fields, for example the user id must be unique.

-The use of prisma also integrated well with the use of TypeScript, as it allowed for database queries to be written out in TypeScript compared to SQL, which removes the risk of SQL injection attacks on the website.
+The use of prisma also integrated well with the use of TypeScript, as it allowed for database queries to be written out in TypeScript instead of SQL, which provides type-safety and increases security by removing the risk of SQL injection attacks on the website.
-In addition, TypeScript allowed us to write queries much more efficiently, which assisted in the development and testing of the system.
+This allowed the more efficient creation of database calls.

 Testing was also a task that prisma aided.
 Normally to test the website and the database calls, we would need to run the VM (Virtual Machine) on the GCP (Google Cloud Platform).